NKU-MetautoAI/awesome-large-vision-language-models/README.md

 Welcome to our repository🥰, a comprehensive navigation page that connects you to the most relevant resources and summary platforms for the latest large models (including <a href="./README_LLM.md">LLMs🚀</a> and <a href="./README_VLMs.md">LVLMs🚀</a>).
 Whether you're looking for benchmarks💯, comparisons⚖️, or surveys📖, we've got you covered.

 Feel free to raise a issue or contact us if you find any related papers that are not included here.
-Organizer: (Bocheng Hu, NKU) h1355393774@gmail.com, (Gepeng Ji, ANU) gepengai.ji@gmail.com
+Organizer: Bocheng Hu@NKU (h1355393774@gmail.com), Gepeng Ji@ANU (gepengai.ji@gmail.com)

 ## Quick Start —— large language models (LLMs) 🏁